Ladder99/ladder99/docs/page/quickstart.md

 This will take several minutes to build the pipeline.

-Then visit the dashboard at http://localhost/d/main - username/password is admin/grafana.
+Then you can visit a dashboard at http://localhost/d/main - username/password admin/grafana.
+It should show stats for a remote Mazak machine and the host machine.